sirmacik/trustcrypto.github.io/pages/mydoc/duousersguide.md

 ## Set up a Slot (Advanced Login) {#set-up-a-slot-advanced}

 {% include note.html content="OnlyKey DUO by default has no device PIN required and when no device PIN is set allows users to set static passwords or multi-factor authentication to slots.
 This limitation only applies when OnlyKey DUO has no device PIN, to enable full features and perform advanced logins set a device PIN in the ''Setup'' tab of the OnlyKey App.
 This device PIN provides physical security in the event the OnlyKey DUO is lost or stolen" %}

+{% include tip.html content="PIN may be entered via OnlyKey App or by physical touch.
+Touch buttons 1, 2, 3 to enter 1, 2, 3 and hold (for 1 second) buttons 1, 2, 3 to enter 4, 5, 6." %}

 **Once OnlyKey DUO is PIN protected multiple values can be set to a slot, let's assign a username AND password to slot 1b.**